bns-hack/moorthi07_whisper-asr-webservice/.bunnyshell/templates/README.md

 ![Licence](https://img.shields.io/github/license/ahmetoner/whisper-asr-webservice.svg)

-# Bunnyshell Environment template for openai's opensource whisper ai api with python fastapi Speech to Text transcription.
+# Bunnyshell Environment template for openai's opensource whisper ai api
+# Speech to Text Transcription API (Supports Multiple languages)
+## Using python, fastapi.

 `*** You don't need a openai api key for this opensource template.
 You can use as you like as per the license`